MasterOfPoppets/MasterOfPoppets.github.io/src/content/posts/updating-legacy-templating.md

 One of the first things I did when I started on the project was to introduce the use of a build tool (initially Grunt but I soon saw the light that is [Gulp](http://gulpjs.com/)) to automate repetitive processing and eradicate a lot of the pain that was being experienced when dealing with the legacy code and html.

-We quickly made use of [gulp-inject](https://github.com/klei/gulp-inject) to avoid having to manually edit template files whenever we required a new library such as Underscore or a new Angular module during development.
+We quickly made use of [gulp-inject](https://github.com/klei/gulp-inject) to avoid having to manually edit template files whenever we required a new library such as lodash or added a new Angular module during development.

 But the templating engine remained.